pypa/pipenv/README.rst

 - ``purge`` will uninstall all packages from the virtualenv.
 - ``where`` will give location information about the current project.
 - ``venv`` will give virtutalenv activation information.
+- ``check`` asserts that PEP 508 requirements are being met by the current environment.

 Usage
 -----